 Registration and participation is free, however you do have to commit to a couple of things, namely:

 - Owners need to commit to taking their wooden beauty out for a sail, motor or row on a pre-arranged date (weather permitting) so that I can get a cracking photo of your vessel on the water with Tasmania’s stunning coastline in the background.
-Afterwards, when back at the dock, you’ll also need to let me come aboard to take a portrait of you (gruff, salty, smiles welcome). *I’ll use a long lens so social distancing can be adhered too.
+Afterwards, when back at the dock, you’ll also need to let me take a portrait of you (gruff, salty, smiles welcome). *I’ll use a long lens so social distancing can be adhered too.

 - Owners will also be sent an email with questions asking why they love wooden boats, why they spend far too much money keeping them afloat and what they know of the history of their vessel.
-What I encourage you to write back are stories that make us laugh, make us cry, make us nod our head in agreement and then shake it with disbelief. i.e. if your boat was getting married and you were the best man/woman, what entertaining, thoughtful, emotive and funny stories would you tell about it 😀
+What I encourage you to write back are stories that make us laugh, make us cry, make us nod our head in agreement and then shake it with disbelief. i.e. if your boat was getting married and you were the best man/woman, what entertaining, thoughtful, emotive and funny stories would you tell about it…?